Caledonia Mining looks to increase payouts over next two years as dividend improved 10% - Miningmx

-CALEDONIA Mining Corp., the Toronto-listed gold miner, said it had increased its quarterly dividend 10% to 11 US cents per share in the fourth quarter.
+CALEDONIA Mining Corp., the UK-listed gold miner, said it had increased its quarterly dividend 10% to 11 US cents per share in the fourth quarter.

 This is Caledonia Mining’s fourth increase in the payout in the last 15 months, and a 60% cumulative increase over the same period.